kinnala/scikit-fem/docs/listofexamples.rst

 This example visualizes the :math:`C^1`-continuous fifth degree Argyris basis functions on a simple triangular mesh.
-This element can be used in conforming discretization of biharmonic problems.
+This element can be used in the conforming discretization of biharmonic problems.

 .. figure:: https://user-images.githubusercontent.com/973268/87662432-e0c9be00-c76a-11ea-85b9-711c6b34791e.png